A shape theorem for an epidemic model in dimension $d\ge 3$: The set-up: definitions and results

 Let $d\ge 3$.
 The epidemic model on $\Z^d$ is represented by a Markov process $(\eta_t)_{t\ge 0}$ of state space $\Omega=\{0,i,1\}^{\Z^d}$.
-The value $\eta_t(x)\in\{0,i,1\}$ is the state of individual $x$ at time $t$: state 1 if the individual is healthy (but not immune), state $i$ if it is infected, or state 0 if it is immune.
-To describe how the epidemic propagates, we introduce a locally dependent oriented bond percolation model on $\Z^d$.
+The value $\eta_t(x)\in\{0,i,1\}$ is the state of the individual located at site $x$ at time $t$: state 1 if the individual is healthy (but not immune), state $i$ if it is infected, or state 0 if it is immune.
+We will shorten this in ``site $x$ is healthy, infected or immune''.
+We assume that at time 0, the origin $o=(0,\ldots,0)$ is the only infected site while all other sites are healthy.
+That is, the initial configuration $\eta_0$ is given by